modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 ```

 ### Plotting and data analysis
 * *plot_func_t.py*: this script generates time series of various domain-average statistics, such as Root Mean Square Error (RMSE), Continuous Ranked Probability Score (CRPS) and Obsevation Influence Diagnostics (OID).
-It takes the configuration file as first argument and an integer indicating the experiment as second argument.
+It takes four arguments: 1) the configuration file, 2) an integer associated to the experiment, and 3)-4) two different lead times for the plotting.
 ```
 python3 plot_func_t.py configs/config_example.py exp_index lead_time1 lead_time2
 ```
-* *plot_func_x.py*: this script generates snapshots of
+* *plot_func_x.py*: this script generates a snapshot of the model solution, the analysis and the observations at the specified validity time.
+It takes three argument: 1) the configuration file, 2) an integer associated to the experiment
 ```
 python3 plot_func_x.py configs/config_example.py exp_index analysis_time
 ```
-* *plot_forec_x.py*: this script generates snapshots of ...
+* *plot_forec_x.py*: this script generates a snapshot of the model solution at the specified analysis_time+lead_time
 ```
 python3 plot_forec_x.py configs/config_example.py exp_index analysis_time lead_time
 ```